 This is not an argument in favour of abandoning high standards of thinking and execution; rather it is a reminder that outcomes, impact and results are what clients really care about.
 Make sure when you show work, you also describe its impact.

-05. A good reputation speak volumes
+05. A good reputation speaks volumes

 The cultivation of a good reputation is the most important aspect of self-promotion.
 The winning lottery ticket in self-promotion is when clients, or employers, call you.

-Trish Finegan, managing director of leading design studio Spin, has a theory that a client has to see – and be impressed by – three pieces of work before they will consider you.
+Trish Finegan, managing director of leading design studio Spin (opens in new tab), has a theory that a client has to see – and be impressed by – three pieces of work before they will consider you.

-What this means is that unless your work is seen in the right places and talked about in the right places, you are not going to get that "can-I-come-and-talk-to-you" call.
+What this means is that unless your work is seen in the right places and talked about in the right places, you are not going to get that 'can-I-come-and-talk-to-you' call.

 So growing a reputation is vital.
 This means talking to journalists; speaking at conferences; getting your work on blogs; and using all of the dozens of other channels that are open to modern designers.